Luidog/node-red-contrib-filemaker/README.md

   Transform Utility Node
     ✓ should be loaded
-    ✓ should transform an array of data (268ms)
+    ✓ should transform an array of objects (267ms)
+    ✓ should transform a single object (266ms)
     ✓ should throw an error with a message and a code

   Upload File Node
     ✓ should be loaded
-    ✓ should upload to a record (358ms) undefined
+    ✓ should upload to a record (1350ms)
     ✓ should throw an error with a message and a code

-  65 passing (12s)
+  72 passing (14s)

 -----------------------|----------|----------|----------|----------|-------------------|
 File                   |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |